energylocal/cydynni/docs/architecture.md

 The CydYnni app shares many of the requirements provided for by the OpenEnergyMonitor Emoncms application including user authentication, data storage, data visualisation & MQTT integration.

-The CydYnni hub app requires a more user-friendly interface without many of the advanced features available in Emoncms but it still shares these core features making it possible to build on top of Emoncms for faster, more efficient development and accessiblity to wider Emoncms features when needed.
+The CydYnni hub app requires a more user-friendly interface without many of the advanced features available in Emoncms but it still shares these core features making it possible to build on top of Emoncms for faster, more efficient development and accessibility to wider Emoncms features when needed.

 ### Client and server code